verloop/ios-sdk/README.md

 # Build SDK manually

-Note: you need this if the compiled sdk provided is not compatible with the swift version
+Note: you need this if the compiled sdk provided is not compatible with the swift version / Xcode version

 https://github.com/Carthage/Carthage